 One task for the customers is simply to work out what they need.
 It’s not unusual for archaic, unused data to be on an ERP system.
 A new implementation is an ideal time to really consider what data is important to the business.
 It’s imperative to only carry forward what the business plans on utilising in the foreseeable future.
 Not only does historical data, especially transactional date, take up space but the process of migrating it can take up a lot of time.
-For a rundown on how the storage system in Business Central works, click here.
+I’ve attached a link to our post if you’d like a rundown on how the storage system in Business Central works.

 The size of the ERP system required